Magenta ware (terracotta)

 H. 14cm; L. 14cm

-Askos in form of a boar, naturalistically rendered, with visible teeth and expressive eyes.
-Magenta ware is a class of pottery of household containers (mostly lamp fillers and flasks) in the form of statuettes.
-The statuettes were made in double molds and joint togrther, probably in Campania.
+A lively askos in form of a boar, naturalistically rendered, with teeth exposed in a snarl and expressive eyes.
+It belongs to a class of pottery known as magenta-ware, referring to mould-made containers (mostly lamp fillers and flasks) in plastic forms.
+They were made in double moulds and joined together at a seam, and are typically thought to be geographically restricted to Campania.
 The subjects include mythology, the comic stage, genre, fantasy and animals.

 Exhibited: Musée d’Art et d’Histoire, Geneva, as a loan by the collector for a number of years.